cxiao/hashdb-bn/README.md

 ### Viewing and applying found hashes

-Found hashes are added as enum entries under the `hashdb_strings` enum type, and can be viewed in the _Types_ menu.
-The resolved hash string is set as the name of the enum entry.
+Found hashes are added as enum entries under a new enum type named `hashdb_strings_{NAME_OF_ALGORITHM}`.
+The names and values of the found hashes can be viewed in the _Types_ menu.

-All newly found hashes are appended as enum entries to this type.

 ![](images/hash-created-enum-screenshot-border.png)